eggswithtoast/emotions/ch1-fingerprints.md

  feel like seeing a tiger is a normal and safe situation.

 ² Typical of scientists to all disagree with each other.

+³ You might notice I'm not really telling a coherent story, but it's ok, just embrace the chaos.
+There is some cohesion anyway, since this summary is more or less following the book chronologically on an intra-chapter level, but with some gaps.

+⁴ I mean if you think about it, having a 1-1 mapping of brain parts (or networks, which is the same idea) to emotions would be pretty weird, and not a good modular design, and just seems like you'd eventually end up with contradictions in the theory.
+But this *was* the theory for quite some time.